keerthana769/Blog-Preview-Card/README.md

 ### What I learned

 I learned that it’s best practice to set elements to width: 100% initially and then build the layout around that.
-One new technique I discovered is using clamp() for responsive font sizes.
+One new technique I got to know is using clamp() for responsive font sizes.

 To center content vertically and horizontally, you can set display: flex on the body and use align-items: center and justify-content: center, along with height: 100vh.
 Additionally, make sure images have width: 100% to scale correctly.

 Another key takeaway: when using border-radius on an element with padding, you might not get the expected result.
 In such cases, it’s better to use margin instead of padding.

 I never thought knowing how to use Figma would save so much time.
-I really recommend understanding the Figma files before starting any project.
+I really recommend understanding the Figma files for developing your project.

 Note: Always look for semicolon at the end of code.
-Make sure body margin is set to 0.
+Make sure margin is set to 0.

 clamp(min, preferred, max)